OnionIoT/tau-lidar-server/GET-STARTED.md

 # Getting Started with the Onion Tau LiDAR Camera

-This guide will help you set up your Tau LiDAR for the first time.
+This guide will help you set up your Tau LiDAR Camera for the first time.
 We’ll cover:

+* Unboxing your Tau Camera
 * Installing the required software
 * Connecting the Tau Camera to your computer
-* Using the software
+* Using the Tau Studio web application

 ## First Time Setup